tugcearar/XamarinFormsCustomSlider/README.md

 # XamarinFormsCustomSlider
-Simple Xamarin.Forms Slider without defining custom renderer.
+Simple Xamarin.Forms Slider without custom renderer.
 Put a floating label on top of it.

 <table>
 <tbody>